dsu-arl/pace-getting-started-dojo2/starthere/edit/DESCRIPTION.md

 When you see a file you want to re-open, click on that file name to open it in VSCode.
 After editing a file, `CTRL+S` will save your changes.

 In this challenge, your task is to re-open `myfile.txt` and edit the contents of the file so it contains the phrase "Hello World!".
+(Make sure to save it!)

 Once you have updated this file, open a terminal and run `/challenge/solve` to verify your solution and receive your flag!